 Finally, some influencers are just about pure reach.
 This is especially true for online influencers, where their value comes from the total number of followers they have.

 In these cases, the focus is more on driving awareness, and less about credibility and consideration.
 It’s about getting a message out in front of as many people as you can.

 Influencers in those categories can have huge numbers of followers.
 Brands pay them to use their new products and tell their followers about it.
-The value of these influencers comes from them exposing the product to their followers.
+The value of these influencers comes from them publicly endorsing the product

 Where influencers fit in your marketing plan